 are not public school libraries.

-member holding a current school librarian certificate issued by the
+staff member holding a current school librarian certificate issued

 of Education Code, Chapter 21, Subchapter B (§§21.031 -

-by those libraries meeting the eligibility criteria specified in §8.3(b)(2)
+by those libraries meeting the eligibility criteria specified in §8.3(a)(1)

-Membership).
-Libraries meeting these requirements are referred to
+of this chapter.
+Libraries meeting these requirements are referred

 for consortium membership by virtue of being a public library, library